ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 /// Creates a SimplePublisherNode, initializes a node and publisher, and provides
 /// methods to publish a simple "Hello World" message on a loop in separate threads.

-/// Imports the Arc type from std::sync, used for thread-safe reference counting pointers,
-/// and the StringMsg message type from std_msgs for publishing string messages. use rclrs::{create_node, Context, Node, Publisher, RclrsError, QOS_PROFILE_DEFAULT};
+use rclrs::{create_node, Context, Node, Publisher, RclrsError, QOS_PROFILE_DEFAULT};
 use std::{env, sync::Arc, thread, time::Duration};
 use std_msgs::msg::String as StringMsg;
-// / SimplePublisherNode struct contains node and publisher members.
+/// SimplePublisherNode struct contains node and publisher members.
-// / Used to initialize a ROS 2 node and publisher, and publish messages. struct SimplePublisherNode {
+/// Used to initialize a ROS 2 node and publisher, and publish messages. struct SimplePublisherNode {
     node: Arc<Node>,
     publisher: Arc<Publisher<StringMsg>>,
 }
-/// Creates a new SimplePublisherNode by initializing a node and publisher.
-///
-/// The `new` function takes a context and returns a Result containing the
-/// initialized SimplePublisherNode or an error.
-It creates a node with the
-/// given name and creates a publisher on the "publish_hello" topic.
-///
-/// The SimplePublisherNode contains the node and publisher members. impl SimplePublisherNode {
+impl SimplePublisherNode {
-    /// Creates a new SimplePublisherNode by initializing a node and publisher.
-    ///
-    /// This function takes a context and returns a Result containing the
-    /// initialized SimplePublisherNode or an error.
-It creates a node with the
-    /// given name and creates a publisher on the "publish_hello" topic.
-    ///
-    /// The SimplePublisherNode contains the node and publisher members. fn new(context: &context) -> result<self, RclrsError> {
+    fn new(context: &context) -> result<self, RclrsError> {
         let node = create_node(context, "simple_publisher").unwrap();
         let publisher = node